Welcome to the Compton College

 ASSOCIATE DEGREE NURSING PROGRAM

-El Camino College (ECC) offers a California Board of Registered Nursing (BRN) approved Associate Degree Nursing (ADN) program.
-The ECC ADN program is offered on two campuses.
-The El Camino College Torrance (hereafter ECC) campus is the main campus and the Compton College (hereafter CEC) is the secondary campus.
-Although the nursing program is offered on two different campuses, the programs operate as one nursing program.
+Compton College offers a California Board of Registered Nursing (BRN) approved Associate Degree Nursing (ADN) program.
 Students are provided with skills needed to enter the nursing profession in a variety of health care settings as an entry-level registered nurse.
 Degree competence is assessed regularly by evaluations of expected learning outcomes in the clinical setting as well as during course examinations; Emphasis is placed on the use of critical thinking and creative problem-solving within the program.
-The ECC ADN program consist of 4-semester; successful completion of the program allows the graduate to sit for the State of California National Council Licensure Examination â€“ Registered Nurse (NCLEX-RN) examination.
+The Compton College ADN program consist of 4-semester; successful completion of the program allows the graduate to sit for the State of California National Council Licensure Examination â€“ Registered Nurse (NCLEX-RN) examination.

 Effective spring 2018 ALL students will be required to have NURS 48 - Dosage Calculations and/or NURS 145 - Introduction and Preparation for Nursing (generic student only) complete, depending upon the program type to which the student is applying.
 Students expecting to enter the nursing program for fall 2018 will no longer be eligible for admission considered without the applicable completion of NURS 48 Dosage Calculations and/or NURS 145 Introduction and Preparation for Nursing at time of application.